+We supervise topics ranging across political science and international relations.
 We particularly encourage students whose research interests will complement or extend our expertise in three general areas:

-• Cultural Politics, Communications and Media, including Political Theory: this includes cultural politics, media culture and identity, media events and rituals, media and globalisation, communications and media, public service broadcasting, competition policy and regulation, copyright and new business models in the creative industries, new media and society, political communication, international communication, language and politics, interculturalism, contemporary cultural theory, and political theory.
+- Cultural Politics, Communications and Media: this includes cultural politics, media culture and identity, media events and rituals, media and globalisation, communications and media industries, public service broadcasting, copyright in the creative industries, digital cultures, digital activism, political communication, international communication, language and politics, interculturalism, and contemporary cultural and political theory.

 We have strong links with UEA staff from other Schools in the Faculties of Arts & Humanities and Social Sciences (including History, Art, Media & American Studies, Literature, Drama and Creative Writing, International Development), and the School of Economics, Norwich Business School and the Law School through the UEA Centre for Competition Policy.
 These relationships enable us to supervise students wishing to write their theses on areas with cross-disciplinary boundaries.

 UEA is a member of two prestigious Doctoral Training Partnerships: The South East Network for Social Sciences (SeNSS) (funded by the Economic and Social Research Council) and the CHASE Doctoral Training Partnership (funded by the Arts and Humanities Research Council).
 These memberships give UEA students privileged access to a range of training opportunities, resources and funding opportunities, both at UEA and across the consortium's other institutions.

 Membership of the Doctoral Training Partnerships means that UEA students are eligible to apply for SeNSS and CHASE scholarships, in addition to studentships offered by the Faculty of Arts and Humanities at UEA.